Recovering Risk-Neutral Moments from Options: Introduction

+Although the multivariate problem has no direct empirical benchmark in the existing literature, the univariate case provides a natural setting in which to compare projection with \citet{Carr_Madan_2001} (henceforth CM).
+Their approach is close in spirit to ours: it also represents the target payoff by a tradable portfolio of options and the underlying.
+The CM approximation starts from a Taylor expansion that expresses the target payoff as an integral over option payoffs (the CM formula); in practice, this integral is discretized using the observed strike grid (the CM approximation).
+Projection instead treats the observed options as a finite set of basis functions and asks which tradable portfolio best approximates the target payoff over the positive real line.

+A key benefit of our approach is that the replicating portfolio is tuned to perform well over the entire positive real line despite a limited range of strike prices.
+We achieve this through a weighted projection, with the weighting density chosen as a tractable proxy for the risk-neutral distribution.
+We also prove that the projection and CM portfolios are asymptotically equivalent when the strike grid is dense and regularly spaced (Proposition~\ref{prop:cm_proj_weights}); the practical advantage of univariate projection is therefore a finite-sample one.
+Consistent with this, simulations show that projection delivers estimation errors an order of magnitude smaller than the CM approximation, especially in sparse-strike settings.
+This advantage is particularly relevant in our FX application, where only five strikes are available per currency pair.
+Out-of-sample, the projection-based variance portfolio used in the estimation of the risk-neutral correlation is more accurate than CM on 85\% of trading days.

+Beyond accuracy, our framework yields three theoretical benefits.
+First, the projection estimator admits a finite-sample error bound and thus provides a quantitative measure of market incompleteness (Proposition~\ref{prop:proj_errorBound}).
+No analogous bound is available for the CM approximation.
+Second, combined with a spanning result, this bound delivers a new version of the second Fundamental Theorem of Asset Pricing (Theorem~\ref{thm:ftap_II}): spanning of continuous payoffs by simple options and uniqueness of the risk-neutral measure are equivalent.
+Third, because projection can be applied to any target payoff, it provides a unified way to estimate the risk-neutral distribution itself.
+Applying the method to indicator payoffs yields a projection-implied CDF that is pricing-consistent in finite samples, i.e., integrating a target payoff against the CDF returns the same value as projecting the payoff directly (Proposition~\ref{prop:rn_expectation}).

-The rest of this paper is structured as follows.
-Section \ref{sec:idea_projection} reviews the CM approach and introduces the projection method.
-Section \ref{sec:convergence} derives the convergence properties of the projection approach and establishes an equivalence with risk-neutral density estimation.
-Section \ref{sec:multivariate} extends the projection method to higher dimensions and shows how joint risk-neutral moments can be estimated.
-Section \ref{sec:simulate} presents evidence on the finite-sample performance using Monte Carlo simulation, and Section \ref{sec:empirical_app} presents the main empirical findings.
-Finally, Section \ref{sec:conclusion} concludes.
+The rest of the paper is structured as follows.
+Section~\ref{sec:idea_projection} reviews the CM approach and introduces the projection estimator.
+Section~\ref{sec:pricing_spanning} derives the finite-sample pricing error bound, establishes a new version of the second Fundamental Theorem of Asset Pricing, and characterizes the projection-implied risk-neutral distribution.
+Section~\ref{sec:multivariate} extends the method to multiple underlyings and studies identification of joint risk-neutral moments.
+Section~\ref{sec:simulate} presents simulation evidence on finite-sample performance, and Section~\ref{sec:target_zone} presents the FX application.
+Section~\ref{sec:conclusion} concludes.